MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

 Get the tools you need to build applications for Microsoft HoloLens and Windows Mixed Reality immersive (VR) headsets.
 There is no separate SDK for Windows Mixed Reality development; you'll use Visual Studio with the Windows 10 SDK.

 Don't have a mixed reality device?
 You can install the [HoloLens emulator](using-the-hololens-emulator.md) to test some functionality of mixed reality apps without a HoloLens.
 You can also use the [Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md) to test your mixed reality apps for immersive headsets.
-If you are using Unity, you can use [Mixed Reality Toolkit (MRTK)](https://github.com/Microsoft/MixedRealityToolkit-Unity)'s input simulation to test various types of input interactions such as hand-tracking and eye-tracking input.
+If you're using Unity, you can use [Mixed Reality Toolkit (MRTK)](https://github.com/Microsoft/MixedRealityToolkit-Unity)'s input simulation to test various types of input interactions such as hand-tracking and eye-tracking input.

 We recommend installing the Unity game engine as the easiest way to get started creating mixed reality apps.
 However, you can also build against DirectX if you'd like to use a custom engine.